 Entries are still open on line but we would suggest that you delay entering until a decision has been reached.

 We will be having another meeting in about 3 weeks and will post any updates on both the Ponton Plod and Notfast Running Club websites.

 The Ponton Plod was started in 2007 by Stuart and Kath Ashley with a choice of two distances, 17 or 27 miles and attracted an entry of 89 which was a reasonable number for the first year.
-In 2009 it was decided to introduce a shorter 12 mile route to try and attract more local walkers who may not want to do a longer distance.
+In 2009 it was decided to introduce a shorter 12-mile route to try and attract more local walkers who may not want to do a longer distance.
 Although this attracted a few local walkers it attracted a lot of club runners.
-Since then entry numbers have increased most years and saw our largest entry in 2012 with 248 entrants about half of these were runners.
+Since then entry numbers have increased most years and saw our largest entry in 2019 with 273 entrants about 70% of these were runners.
 The event was not run in 2014 due to ill health.

-Certificates are given to all finishers, tee shirts and badges are available to purchase.
+Certificates (if required) are given to all finishers, tee shirts are available to purchase.